-may be the contest specified "blade" style fuse.
-Or, an arming plug such as http://wsdeans.com/products/plugs/ultra_plug.html may be used.
-This device must be located so it is accessible by a crewmember standing ahead of the propeller(s) for pusher aircraft, and standing behind the propeller(s) for tractor aircraft (i.e. the crew member must not reach across the propeller plane to access the propeller(s) for tractor aircraft (i.e. the crew member must not reach across the propeller plane to access th arming system).
+All aircraft must have a mechanical motor arming system separate from the onboard radio Rx switch.
+This may be a "blade" style fuse or an arming plug such as such as shown at http://wsdeans.com/products/plugs/ultra_plug.html.
+This device must be located so it is accessible by a crewmember standing ahead of the propeller(s) for pusher aircraft and standing behind the propeller(s) for tractor aircraft (i.e. the crew member must not reach across the propeller plane to access the arming system).
 The "Safety Arming Device" will be in "Safe" mode for all payload changes.
 The aircraft Rx should always be powered on and the throttle verified to be "closed" before activating the motor arming switch.
-The arming system MUST be mounted on the outside the aircraft (they cannot be behind an access panel or door) and MUST act as the "safeing" device.
+The arming system MUST be hard mounted on the outside the aircraft (they cannot be behind an access panel or door) and MUST act as the "safeing" device.